CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 ## Supported Rule Types

 The `iptables`/`ip6tables`/`ebtables` construct tries to layer the Linux implementation on top of the underlying hardware but they are not always directly compatible.
-Here are the supported rules for chains in `iptables`, `ip6tables` and `ebtables`.
+The following shows the supported rules for chains in `iptables`, `ip6tables` and `ebtables`.

 To learn more about any of the options shown in the tables below, run `iptables -h [name of option]`.
 The same help syntax works for options for `ip6tables` and `ebtables`.